Gus303/HTML-and-CCSS-basics/README.md

 # HTML & CSS Basic Project

-This is a simple HTML with CSS project to demonstrate basic functionality.
+This is a simple HTML with CSS project to demonstrate basic functionalities.

 ## Inspiration